micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Project set-up

 To set-up the project, there are usually three phases
-- Business discovery: drive a business outcome, usually triggering an action
+- **Business discovery**: drive a business outcome, usually triggering an action
-- Analytical discovery: define the data required to achieve the goal
+- **Analytical discovery**: define the data required to achieve the goal
-- Technical discovery: define the software required to achieve the goal
+- **Technical discovery**: define the software required to achieve the goal

 The outcome of the project set-up is
 - A document describing the vision and objecties